 We use natural materials in our Kindergartens, developing the child’s connection with nature and creating opportunities for them to observe the beauty in the natural world around us.
 These may include leaves, bark and berries collected on walks, to using beautifully dyed felt and wool.
 The wooden toys and cloth dolls also support the idea that Nature offers us many gifts and is a rich source of inspiration as many wonderful things can be made from the things that live around us.

-And of course they play.
-Play is a key path to learning for the young child, and in our Kindergartens it is given great importance and support.
+And of course, they play.
+Play is a key path to learning for the young child, and in our Kindergartens, it is given great importance and support.
 Natural materials, kept as simple and multi-functional as possible, support a range of rich and imaginative possibilities.
 Gardens are tended to provide an optimal environment for creative exploration, physical challenges and hard work.
-A schedule where annual, weekly and daily rhythms are honoured supports the development of self confidence, trust in the world and a strong sense of security.
-Combined with the loving care of the kindergarten teacher, children grow through gentle nuturing, giving them the best possible start in life.
+A schedule where annual, weekly and daily rhythms are honoured supports the development of self-confidence, trust in the world and a strong sense of security.
+Combined with the loving care of the kindergarten teacher, children grow through gentle nurturing, giving them the best possible start in life.

 Rain or shine, our gardens and surrounding areas are used every day allowing the child a healthy rhythm of play both inside and out in the fresh air.